 Conservation and characterisation of Irish willows

 A four year project on conservation and characterisation of Irish willows began in 2010 led by Dr Gerry Douglas, Teagasc Forestry Development Department, in collaboration with Dr Trevor Hodkinson, TCD, and Dr Colin Kelleher, National Botanic Gardens Glasnevin, Dublin.
-Walsh Fellow, Aude Perdereau has been appointed to work on this project which is partly financed by the Department of Agriculture, Food and the Marine under the scheme Genetic Resources for Food and Agriculture.
+Walsh Fellow, Aude Perdereau was appointed to work on this project which is partly financed by the Department of Agriculture, Food and the Marine under the scheme Genetic Resources for Food and Agriculture.

 Rust disease is a major factor limiting biomass yield in willow and the calorific value of willow wood could be improved by having a higher content of lignin.
 Little is known about the genetic diversity of willow in Ireland and nothing is known about gene diversity within coding regions of the genome for important characteristics such as disease resistance or wood formation.

 - Collect and characterise native willow species, hybrids and traditional craft cultivars with potential for biomass production.

 - To vegetatively propagate the willow clones specified and establish ex- situ conservation collections at Teagasc, at national arboreta such as J.F.K., New Ross and Kilmacurragh, and make voucher specimens for the National Herbarium, Glasnevin.

 - Screen Irish willows for genes affecting defences to diseases and those which are involved in the synthesis of lignin by using knowledge on these gene sequences in poplar.